Miroglio: History

 The Elena Mirò brand was launched in 1985.
 (From 2005 to 2020, the brand has been targeted at the more generous sizing womenswear sector.)
 By the mid-1980s, the Group was forging a strategic alliance with leading stylists such as Moschino and Krizia.
 Eventually other brands were born, such as Caractère and Diana Gallesi, as well as Motivi in 1993.

 Another milestone along the route to internationalisation was the Group's entry into the Bulgarian market, accomplished in 2001 through acquisition of a legendary production site at Sliven.

 In October 2002, the president of the Italian Republic conferred on Carlo Miroglio, chairman of the Miroglio Group, the Cavaliere di Gran Croce (Knight Grand Cross), an insignia bestowed on those who, in the course of their life and professional career, have been singularly meritorious with long and conspicuous service in social, commercial and industrial activities.

 Gaining shape in 2003 were rumours of imminent withdrawal by Miroglio from its spinning manufacturing facilities in Southern Italy, starting with the production site at Castellaneta earmarked for shut down in the Spring 2004.

 In December 2004, Miroglio formed a joint venture with the Chinese company Elegant Prosper which specializes in mid/upper bracket womenswear.
 By the end of 2006, the Miroglio group managed one thousand stores.
 In June 2008, the Miroglio group acquired a stake in the Turkish group Ayaydin which specialized in womenswear fashion.
 The group's production site at Ginosa in Apulia shut down in 2008 and sparked parliamentary questions and debate.

 In December 2019, Alberto Racca became the CEO of Miroglio.

-In March 2024, Trussardi entered Miroglio Group as an independent brand based in Milan.
+In March 2024, Miroglio acquired Trussardi as an independent brand based in Milan, expanding its market portfolio into menswear, accessories, and leather goods, as well as extending into the lifestyle sector.